-Topics: Performance Management, Operational Performance Management (OPM), dashboard, PRO, Business Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), pricing, Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), CEO, demand management, FPM, price and profitability optimization, scorecard, S&OP
+Topics: Performance Management, Office of Finance, Operational Performance Management (OPM), dashboard, PRO, Business Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), CEO, demand management, FPM, S&OP

 Along with other aspects of the finance organization, there’s increasing emphasis on having the treasury function play more of a strategic role in the organization.
 Typically, Treasury is charged with keeping track of and managing cash.
 Especially in larger organizations, this can be complicated because of multiple bank accounts, complex financing requirements and many methods of receiving and making payments; the complexity deepens when more than one currency is used across multiple jurisdictions, which also can pose regulatory issues.
 Treasury’s primary directive is to ensure that all funds are accounted for and that there is sufficient cash on hand each day to meet operating requirements.
 To accomplish this, finance professionals must perform key analytic tasks accurately to produce a clear picture of cash inflows and cash requirements.
 Analysis often is challenging because these numbers are constantly changing and because the process of collecting, analyzing and reporting all the data can be excessively time-consuming if done manually.
 This is a situation perfectly suited for dedicated applications that automatically manage the data needed to orchestrate treasury processes and provide analysis to inform decisions.
 Yet our benchmark research finds that more than half (56%) of companies with more than 1,000 employees either use spreadsheets exclusively or employ them heavily in conjunction with a treasury application.

-Topics: Predictive Analytics, Controller, credit, debt, strategic finance, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash, Financial Performance Management, spreadsheet, treasurer, treasury
+Topics: Predictive Analytics, Office of Finance, Controller, credit, debt, Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), cash management, Financial Performance Management